-The WJEC GCSE Applied Science (Single Award) course is one of three science courses offered at Islwyn High School.
-Science GCSEs begin in Year 9.
-Depending on progress, personal interest/aspirations and the advice of teaching staff, students will continue with their study of Science in one of the three courses.
+The majority of pupils will study either Double Award or Single Award Science.
+However, pupils will have the option to choose to study Triple Award Science as one of their options.
+Depending on progress, personal interest, aspirations and the advice of teaching staff, students will study Science in one of the three courses.